-- Grind the peppercorns and cloves together in a mortar and pestle or spice grinder.
+Grind the peppercorns and cloves together with a mortar and pestle or spice grinder.

-- Put the meat through a meat grinder and transfer the ground meat to a large bowl.
+Put the meat through a meat grinder and transfer to a large bowl.

-- Fill the casing, pressing down so as to expel all air, twist the ends of the casing shut, and tie the salami with string.
+Twist the ends of the casing shut and tie the salami with string.

-- Hang for 2 to 3 days in a warm place, and then for a couple of months in a cool, dry, drafty spot, where the temperature hovers around 60 F and the humidity level is around 60 to 70 percent.
+Hang for two to three days in a warm place and then for two months in a cool, dry, drafty spot, where the temperature hovers around 60 F and the humidity level is around 60 to 70 percent.

 The soppressata is ready to eat when it's lost about 30 percent of its weight.